dphilipson/typescript-string-enums/README.md

 way to do it.
 I can't globally find/replace `"RUNNING"` to `"STARTED"` because it will also change the unrelated string constants representing `TriathlonStage`.
 Instead, I have to examine every occurrance of the string `"RUNNING"` to see if it needs to change.

+Another disadvantage of string literals comes when using IDE autocomplete features.
+It's convenient to be able to type `Status.` and have autocomplete suggest `Status.RUNNING` and `Status.STOPPED`, but with string literals no such suggestion appears with current IDEs.

 I might try to solve both problems by introducing constants for the string literals, but this has issues as well: